nyl-auster/microframework/README.md

 Features :
 ---------
 * Controller are "resources" class.
 A resource object represents any piece of content of the application.
-* router : map url to resources
+* router : map url to resources to create webpages.
-* Template enginei with parent / child system.
+* Template engine with parent / child system.
-* Events & listeners manager
+* Events & listeners
-* String localisation
+* Strings localization
 * PSR-0 autoloader
 * Customizable 404 and 403 pages with custom resources
 * config API to hold app configuration.